DOCUMENTATION

 }Available Packs

-Pxlkit ships with 6 icon packs.
-Each pack can contain both static and animated icons.
+Pxlkit ships with 7 icon packs (6 standard 16×16 packs plus the 3D parallax pack documented below).
+Each standard pack can contain both static and animated icons.
 Install only the ones you need — they're fully tree-shakeable.

 @pxlkit/gamification+ANIMATED